-• Specialist cases, for example trauma and heart attacks

-• In extenuating circumstances where the patient requests transfer to an alternative ED.
-The decision will be agreed in liaison with the senior clinician on the vehicle.

-• Where two EDs are equidistant the decision will be made by the senior clinician on the vehicle.
+- Specialist cases, for example trauma and heart attacks - In extenuating circumstances where the patient requests transfer to an alternative ED.
+The decision will be agreed in liaison with the senior clinician on the vehicle. - Where two EDs are equidistant the decision will be made by the senior clinician on the vehicle. - If an ED level of service is available in another location, for example Urgent Treatment Centre, patients may also be conveyed here.